Keeps Review: The Truth About Their Hair Loss Treatments?

 What is Minoxidil?

 Minoxidil was originally developed as an oral drug to treat high blood pressure.
 However, a side effect of this product was noted to be increased hair growth.
-As a result, the FDA approved topical minoxidil for male pattern hair loss in 1988.[12]Suchonwanit, P., Thammarucha, S., Leerunyakul, K. (2019).
+This was corroborated in follow-up clinical studies on topical minoxidil, and in 1988, the FDA approved topical minoxidil for male pattern hair loss (AGA).[12]Suchonwanit, P., Thammarucha, S., Leerunyakul, K. (2019).
 Minoxidil and Its Use in Hair Disorders: A Review.
 Drug Design, Development and Therapy.
 13. 2777–2786.
 Available at: … Continue reading

 How Does Minoxidil Work?